OlofBlomqvist/marlowe-indexer/README.md

 ---

 # Known issues & TODO's

-- Indexing of contracts using v3+ validator hits an issue where we panic due to missing redeemer
-- Resuming from db will some times skip a block (so far only observed after panic due to the above v3+ issue)
 - Pagination using the before & after props do not work correctly anymore
 - Tests need to be updated